superRaytin/image-clipper/README.md

 ### clipper.injectNodeCanvas(Canvas)

-Inject canvas implementation library into the instance's context.
+Inject canvas implementation library into the instance context.
 You should use this only on the sever-side Node.js.

 Usage: